w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 will enable data availability at layer one and further enable layer two protocols on Ethereum to flourish more readily.

-In contrast, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} require parachains to register themselves in accordance with the [Parachains Protocol](./learn-parachains-protocol.md).
-Once registered, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} validates the state transitions of each parachain as per their parachain validation function (PVF).
+In contrast, the relay chain requires parachains to register themselves in accordance with the [Parachains Protocol](./learn-parachains-protocol.md).
+Once registered, the relay chain validates the state transitions of each parachain as per their parachain validation function (PVF).
 [Data availability](./learn-parachains-protocol#availability-and-unavailability-phase) is an integral part of validating the parachain state.
 This approach enables parallelized interactions between parachains.
 They can trust that each sub-protocol's respective state is valid, as Polkadot